 The basic version of this report is available to all users with a Calls plan, but detailed information on specific sources is restricted to users with a Forms plan.

-- Click Analytics in the navigation bar on the left, then click Reports at the top of the page.
-The report page defaults to the view of your Lead Attribution report.
+- Select Reports at the top of the page.
+The page defaults to the view of your Lead Attribution report.

 - You'll see a breakdown of the current total leads for each source you're tracking in CallRail with your top five sources displayed in the graph above and a further breakdown in the table below.
 This report is divided by raw leads and qualified leads.